FLOCK4H/Freeway/README.md

     sudo pip uninstall 3way

-The rename to 3way is done on purpose to 'reserve' the name for the future official pip release as Freeway is taken.
+<sub>The rename to 3way is done on purpose to 'reserve' the name for the future official pip release as Freeway is taken.</sub>

 <h2><strong>9.
 Legal Note</strong></h2>